 You will often find the Logitech G29 on sale for under £200, and often with a shifter as part of the bundle.
 This positions the G29 / G920 as the perfect intro wheel setup for someone looking to start sim racing.

 You will still find the usual drawbacks associated with gear driven wheels, such as gnawing rumble as you turn the wheel.
 This is simply due to the gearing inside and is almost unavoidable in this level of wheel.

-Fanatec are one of the big players in the world of sim racing, and produce some of the best wheels around.
-They do normally come with a slightly hefty price tag when compared to Logitech and Thrustmaster equivalents, however they generally boast better force feedback.
+Fanatec is one of the big players in the world of sim racing and produces some of the best wheels around.
+They do normally come with a slightly hefty price tag when compared to Logitech and Thrustmaster equivalents, however, they generally boast better force feedback.

 The Fanatec CSL Elite is one of the cheaper wheel bundles you can buy and is targeted more towards the casual sim racer.

 Due to the belt drive inside the wheel base the force feedback is much smoother than wheels such as the Thrustmaster T300 RS.
 And even with a slight element of belt dampening, it delivers more detailed force feedback.
 The wheel base itself also includes a few great features such as rev counter lights, a power switch and is covered in a premium feeling brushed metal.